Jared-Godar/codeup_notes/reading/weapons_of_math_destruction_cathy_oneill_2016.md

 72% resumes never seen by human eyes.
 Programs flip through them and score for job opening.
 Must sprinkle with key words specific job is looking for. resunate.com

 ## 7 Sweating Bullets: On the Job

+New corporate term: *clopening* Emplpyee works late to close then opens a few hours later on the next day.
+Can make logistical sense for the corporation, but shitty for the worker.
+Wildly irregular schedules are increasingly common, particularly for low-wage workers.
+Lack of scheduling notice compounds the problem.
+Havoc for lives and child care.

+These irregular scheles are a product of the data economy.
+Efficiency-promoting algorithms treat workers as cogs in the machine.

+Scheduling used to be unscientific.
+Now trends in customer traffic patterns dictate staffing.
+Goal is to spend as little as possible, which means minimum staff to deal with changing customer traffic.
+Money saved comes straight from employees' pockets.
+Old ways - predictible schedule with periods of downtime.
+Now, every minute should be busy.

+2/3 of food service workers and 1/2 of retail find out about schedules with a notive of a week or less - often just a day or two.

+Despite pledges to improve, the problem continues.
+Manageer pau is contingent upon staff efficieincy measured as revenue per employee per hour.

+"Operations Research" or OR is a discipline of mathematics driving these operations.
+Help farmers plant crops or civil engineers to plan highways.
+Took off in WWII.
+Afer, corporations poured enourmous resources in to OR.
+Science of logistics radically transformed how goods are produced and brought to market.

+60's Japanese auto manufacturers devised "Just in Time" practices.
+Instead of having mountains of inventory, things arrived as needed - complex supply chains.
+Serves as the mathematical underpinnings of Amazon, FedEx, UPS, etc.

+Scheduling extention of JIT mentalitiy, but instread of laenmower blades or cell phone screens, it is moving people.
+People who badly need money and have to accept the shitty schedules.

+Churn and turnover affects bottom line of companies, but the issue from a worker perspective is an oversupply of low-wage labor.
+This oversupplyw with scarcity of effective unions, leaves workers with no bargaining power.
+So, more absurd schedules are produced with limited churn.
+Make more money while employees' lives get more hellish.
+So pervasive, worker knows changing jobs is unlikely to improve situation - close to captive workforce.

+Scheduling software huge WMD taking advantage of those already struggling to make ends meet.
+Poisonous feedback loop.
+Haphazard schedule makes it next to impossible to persue education and escape the oversupplied poool of low-wage labor.
+Anxiety and sleep deprivation while algorithm keeps them under 30 hours per week so healthcare isn't provided.
+Also makes it next to impossible to have second job, also with shitty short-notice scheduling.

+Challenging schedule rolls down to childrens' routines impacting cognitive and behavioral outcomes.
+Root of the problem stems from modelers' choice of objectives: optimized for efficiency and prifitibility while neglecting justice or the good of the "team".

+Need press, regulation, stong unions, and politicians willing to restrain corporations' worst excesses.

+Declining SAT scores...
+Artifiact of education becoming more accessible to minorities and low-wage students historically excluded.
+Even though the composite averages were declining, when population was broken down into income groups - scores of every single group were rising.

+**Simpson's Paradox** Whole body of data displays one trend, yet when the data is subdivided, the opposite trend emerges for the subgroups.

+## 8. Collateral Damage: Landing Credit.